chateaux/Zf2SessionStorage/README.md

 # Zf2SessionStorage
-A simple Zend Framework 2 method to store session data for your application
+A simple Zend Framework 2 method to store session data

-I needed a simple way to store Selected country so that I could customise my applications currency.
+I needed a method to store currency so that I could customise my product pricing.
-The user selects their country from a dropsown, and I save this data to my userData session variable.

-To use this is pretty simpple.
+User clicks on referred currency and the currency is saved to the session variable.

+Easy to use:

 To set the data:

 $testData = new SessionService();
-$testData->setData('country','USA');
-$testData->setData('schema','1');
-$testData->setData('other','49');
+$testData->setData('currency','USD');

-To get the value of a stored item:
+To get the value from a stored session:

-result = $testData->getDataValue('country'); //will return: 'USA'
+result = $testData->getDataValue('currency'); //will return: 'USD'

 To get a list of all items: